sukykaur/AzureGDPR/AnalyticsOverview.md

 ## Architecture Diagram and Components
 This solution provides an analytics platform upon which customers can build their own analytics tools.
 The reference architecture outlines a generic use case where customers input data either through bulk data imports by the SQL/Data Administrator or through operational data updates via an Operational User.
 Both work streams incorporate Azure Functions for importing data into the SQL Database.
 Azure Functions must be configured by the customer through the Azure Portal to handle the import tasks unique to each customer's own analytics requirements.

-Microsoft Azure offers a variety of reporting and analytics services for the customer; however, this solution incorporates Azure Machine Learning Services in conjunction with Azure SQL Database to rapidly browse through data and deliver faster results through smarter modeling of customer data.
+Azure offers a variety of reporting and analytics services for the customer; however, this solution incorporates Azure Machine Learning Services in conjunction with Azure SQL Database to rapidly browse through data and deliver faster results through smarter modeling of customer data.
 Azure Machine Learning Services is a form of machine learning intended to increase query speeds by discovering new relationships between datasets.
 Once the data has been trained through several statistical functions, up to 7 additional query pools (8 total including the customer server) can be synchronized with the same tabular models to spread query workload and reduce response times.

 For enhanced analytics and reporting, SQL Databases can be configured with columnstore indexes.
 Both Azure Machine Learning Services and SQL Databases can be scaled up or down or shut off completely in response to customer usage.
 All SQL traffic is encrypted with SSL through the inclusion of self-signed certificates.
 As a best practice, Azure recommends the use of a trusted certificate authority for enhanced security.